Cinnamon Spice Oatmeal

 Try some of our other favorite quick and easy breakfast recipes.

-• Fluffy Silver Dollar Buttermilk Pancakes with Blueberries – Incredibly easy to make pancakes that are bursting with blueberry flavor and ready in less than 30 minutes.
+• Fluffy Silver Dollar Buttermilk Pancakes with Blueberries – Incredibly easy-to-make pancakes bursting with blueberry flavor and ready in less than 30 minutes.

 • Cinnamon Granola – A delicious breakfast or snack option that combines wholesome ingredients with warm, comforting flavors.
-Completely customizable, making it a versatile staple for breakfast bowls, yogurt parfaits, or on-the-go snacking.
+It is completely customizable, making it a versatile staple for breakfast bowls, yogurt parfaits, or on-the-go snacking.

 two bowls of oatmeal one topped with blueberries and one topped with cinnamon apples